Starlordpd233/web_dev_lc/prep_data/Languages.md

 # CL CHINESE VI: CONTEMPORARY ISSUES IN CHINA (GESC)
 *half course/not offered in 2025-26*
 Through selected newspaper articles and essays, this course explores the evolution of Chinese society over the past several decades—a period of time during which we have witnessed a departure from many traditional Chinese ideals.
 From the astronomical prices of housing and university studies to the “one child” policy, students will tackle difficult topics and gain a better understanding of contemporary issues in the “New China.”
-Pre-requisite: permission of the department.
+Prerequisite: permission of the department.

 # INDEPENDENT STUDIES IN CHINESE
 *term course*